This article is part of The Ascender, the Highrise platform for articles and resources.

 For example, group or team coaching would be preferred for teams with communication problems.

-Other factors include the focus on immediate versus long-term outcomes; coaching styles range from those that focus on immediate results to ones that yield long-term transformation, in which clients can choose based on when they want to see results.
+Other factors include the focus on immediate versus long-term outcomes.
+Coaching styles range from those that focus on immediate results to ones that yield long-term transformation.
+In this way, a client can choose what they are looking for based on the results they seek.

-Coaching styles also continue to develop specialized skills and competencies: Leadership Coaching develops leaders, while agile coaching develops project management competencies.
+Coaching styles can also develop specialized skills and competencies.
+For example, leadership coaching develops leaders, while agile coaching develops project management competencies.

-The different coaching styles cater to the various levels of commitment, from the possibly quick wins of solution-ching to the more considerable investment required for transformational coaching.
+The different coaching styles cater to the various levels of commitment and needs.

-In addition, several coaching styles can be combined in a manner suitable to achieve holistic development aspects of a client's life, such as matching life coaching with career coaching to cover all bases in a very general way.
+In addition, several coaching styles can be combined in a manner suitable to achieve holistic development aspects of a client's life, such as matching life coaching with career coaching to cover a variety of client needs.

 Want to read more from us?
 Subscribe to our newsletter to read our latest resources